lindig/ocaml-linebreak/README.md

 The source code is a literate program.
 You need Lipsum (https://github.com/lindig/lipsum.git) to extract the source code.
-(Lipsum is implemented in Objective Caml and should be no problem to build).
+(Lipsum is implemented in Objective Caml and should be no problem to build.)

 With Lipsum installed, just call Make, which in turn relies on OCamlBuild.